Scholarly Teaching and Research

 - Visit Purdue's Human Research Protection Program for step-by-step guidance on deciding whether your research requires IRB review and how to complete the IRB process.

-Summer Writing and Project Development Institute
+SoTL Writing and Project Development Institute

 - Proposal Submission: Online Submission Form